National Lighthouse Day is Aug. 6, 2016

-The Point No Point Light Station is the oldest lighthouse on Puget Sound with several of the original buildings still intact.
-It is located on a low finger of land that the local Native American tribes had given the name Hahd-skus, meaning long nose.
+Point No Point Light Station is the site of the oldest lighthouse on Puget Sound.
+It is located in Hansville, Washington, on a point of land that the local Native American tribes had given the name Hahd-skus, meaning long nose.
 The Point No Point Treaty was signed on the spit in 1855 by Territorial Gov. Isaac Stevens and leaders of Chimacum, Skokomish and S'Klallam tribes, ending the Indian wars.
 The lighthouse has been in continuous operation, providing navigational aids since its completion in 1879.

 Point No Point Lighthouse is open to the public.